Last updated: August 13, 2022

 Or even better, visit the Opera Bar close by if you’d like to have a drink with that.

 This popular bar and restaurant offers fantastic sunset views against the backdrop of Circular Quay and the Harbour Bridge.

 13. Ray O’Keefe Reserve

 The best Sydney sunset spots aren’t necessarily the ones that include the city skyline.
 Head to North Bondi and watch the sun set towards the west, behind Bondi’s beautiful strip of sand.

 The Ray O’Keefe Reserve is located on the southern tip of the northern headland of Bondi Bay, also known as Ben Buckler.

-When you have a look at the map, you can see it has that sunset-perfect west facing location, making it a popular gathering spot on warm summer evenings.
+When you look at the map, you can see it has that sunset-perfect west-facing location, making it a popular gathering spot on warm summer evenings.